Web Components On Fire

 Chaos on a web page sounds bad, but just the right amount can tie everything together, like adding a pinch of salt to your pancakes.

-The hotfx-pseudorandom element brings random animations of any style property to your web pages.
-It’s like
+The hotfx-pseudorandom element brings real random animations to your web pages.
+It’s like the forthcoming

 Here’s how you can use this element on your own pages.
 First add this script: